Prescription Drugs | 7 min read

 Accutane is the brand name for isotretinoin, an acne treatment drug used when acne is persistent and resistant to other treatment options.
 Though Accutane was taken off the market around 2009, it was a popular and widespread drug.[1]
 People often refer to the generic isotretinoin as Accutane.

 It’s derived from vitamin A, but it’s a safer alternative to taking large amounts of vitamin A that can cause toxicity.
-Because of its potency, isotretinoin can be used to treat moderate to severe acne and different types of acne.
+Due to its potency, isotretinoin can be used to treat moderate to severe acne and various types of acne.

 Isotretinoin (formerly known as Accutane) is highly effective for long-term remission of acne in many patients.
 [2] The remainder need longer treatment, sometimes up to a year, but may see a difference in four or five months.